UX RESEARCH PRODUCT DESIGN CLIENT PROJECT

 Chief of Digital Product and Experience, NGA

-With ArtSwipe, I really appreciate the nuances you were thinking of.. with the indicators, we are big with accessibility and the fact that you thought of levels like ‘Normal’...
+With ArtSwipe, I really appreciate the nuances you were thinking of.. with the indicators, we are big with accessibility and the fact that you thought of naming levels like ‘Normal’...
 Great Job

 Deanna Wood